 Insert the folds into each other as in the picture below.

 Take the end legs of the left string down through the loop of the other string -follow the arrows.

 Pull tight and you have this small cute little knot.

 9. Looped knot.

 This gives a small loop on one end with the knot tightening on its neck.

-Make three coils on your finger or a pencil – the coils ought to be loose.
+Make three coils on your forefinger or a pencil – the coils ought to be loose.

 Bring the right side coil to the left side.